laststance/next-msw-integration/README.md

 pnpm start
 ```

 SSR pages will use mocked APIs.
+The home page will display the same mocked data as client-side.

 ---